-- Newborn children of Commercial Members are covered for the first 31 days after birth. - " If the mother of the newborn child is a Dependent child of the Participant, the newborn is not provided henefits - Services provided during the first 31 days of coverage are subject to the cost sharing requirements and any applicable benefit maximums. - The family deductible and family out-of-pocket maximum will apply to the newborn (and all other Members) for the first 31-day period following birth, regardless of whether the newborn is or is not enrolled beyond the first 31 days of coverage.
+- Newborn children of Commercial Members are covered for the first 31 days of life. - " If the mother of the newborn child is a Dependent child of the Participant, the newborn is not provided benefits. - Services provided during the first 31 days of coverage are subject to the cost sharing requirements and any applicable benefit maximums. - The family deductible and family out-of-pocket maximum will apply to the newborn (and all other Members) for the first 31-day period of life, regardless of whether the newborn is or is not enrolled beyond the first 31 days of coverage.